Economic history of the United States: Economics of the War of 1812

 Across the two and half years of the war, 1812–1815, the federal government took in more money than it spent.
 Cash out was $119.5 million, cash in was $154.0 million.
 Two-thirds of the income was borrowed and had to be paid back in later years; the national debt went from $56.0 million in 1812 to $127.3 million in 1815.
 Out of the GDP (gross domestic product) of about $925 million (in 1815), this was not a large burden for a national population of 8 million people; it was paid off in 1835.
-A new Second Bank of the United States was set up in 1816, and after that the financial system performed very well, even though there was still a shortage of gold and silver.
+A new Second Bank of the United States was set up in 1816, and after that the financial system performed very well despite the fact that there was still a shortage of gold and silver.

-The economy grew every year 1812–1815, despite a large loss of business by East Coast shipping interests.
+The economy grew every year from 1812 to 1815 despite a large loss of business by East Coast shipping interests.
 Wartime inflation averaged 4.8% a year.
 The national economy grew 1812–1815 at the rate of 3.7% a year, after accounting for inflation.
 Per capita GDP grew at 2.2% a year, after accounting for inflation.
 Money that would have been spent on imports—mostly cloth—was diverted to opening new factories, which were profitable since British cloth was not available.
 This gave a major boost to the industrial revolution, as typified by the Boston Associates.
 The Boston Manufacturing Company built the first integrated spinning and weaving factory in the world at Waltham, Massachusetts, in 1813.

 Middle 19th century

 The middle 19th century was a period of transition toward industrialization, particularly in the Northeast, which produced cotton textiles and shoes.
 The population of the West (generally meaning from Ohio to and including Wisconsin, Minnesota, Iowa and Missouri and south to include Kentucky) grew rapidly.
 The West was primarily a grain and pork producing region, with an important machine tool industry developing around Cincinnati, Ohio.
 The Southern economy was based on plantation agriculture, primarily cotton, tobacco and sugar, produced with slave labor.

 The market economy and factory system were not typical before 1850, but developed along transportation routes.
 Steamboats and railroads, introduced in the early part of the century, became widespread and aided westward expansion.
-The telegraph was introduced in 1844 and was in widespread use by the mid 1850s.
+The telegraph was introduced in 1844 and was in widespread use by the mid-1850s.

 A machine tool industry developed and machinery became a major industry.
 Sewing machines began being manufactured.
 The shoe industry became mechanized.
 Horse drawn reapers became widely introduced, significantly increasing the productivity of farming.

-The use of steam engines in manufacturing increased and steam power exceeded water power after the Civil War. coal replaced wood as the major fuel.
+The use of steam engines in manufacturing increased and steam power exceeded water power after the Civil War.
+Coal replaced wood as the major fuel.

 The combination of railroads, the telegraph and machinery and factories began to create an industrial economy.

 The longest economic expansion of the United States occurred in the recession-free period between 1841 and 1856.
 A 2017 study attributes this expansion primarily to "a boom in transportation-goods investment following the discovery of gold in California."